lukaszsobieraj/prototype/README.md

                 route: '*new'
 ```

 First part of the structure includes name of controller action e.g. read, list, new etc. Templates are the main twigs with typical content depends on view type, element or container.
-Structure of routings has been built on the same structure as actions, with one additional route params.
+Structure of routings has been built on the same structure as actions, with one additional field: route_params - parameters of routing.